ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The FETCH handler receives identifiers of group members for the group identified by GROUPNAME and returns the authentication credentials of such group members.

-The handler expects a request with payload formatted as a CBOR map, that MUST contain the following field.
+The handler expects a request with payload formatted as a CBOR map, which MUST contain the following field.

 * 'get_creds', whose value is encoded as in {{gid-post}} with the following modifications.